-Reynolds 931 joins our extensive range of high-performance tubing.
-Based on the stainless 17-4PH/Carpenter Custom 630 chemistry used in applications like aviation and motorsport, Reynolds offer a range of tubes for both the main triangle and rear stays for cycle frames as well as engineering projects.
+Based on the stainless 17-4PH chemistry used in applications like aviation and motorsport, Reynolds offers a range of tubes and matched additive (3D printed) components for cycle frame use as well as other engineering projects.

 Key product features: